 Guru also has an interesting feature that you may or may not like…

 It’s about being able to erase negative feedback from clients on your profile page — for a price.
 This is more like a double-edged sword/feature.
-It’s a benefit to freelancers especially those who were unfortunate to work with unfair clients.
+It’s a benefit to freelancers, especially those who were unfortunate to work with unfair clients.

 At the same time, clients who knew about the feature may trust freelancers from Guru even less.
-Clients leave negative reviews to other freelancers not (usually) out of spite, but to warn other clients from meeting the same fate.
+Clients leave negative reviews on other freelancers not (usually) out of spite, but to warn other clients from meeting the same fate.